Impersonation Attacks

 What Is an Impersonation Attack?

-They then social engineer their victims into performing potentially sensitive but routine tasks like transferring funds, clicking a link, or sharing data.
+They then social engineer their victims into performing sensitive but routine tasks like transferring funds, clicking a link, or sharing data.

 Types of Impersonation Attacks